-Hlubi bagged the “Best Supporting Actress in a Film” award for her role in Dorah’s Peace, at the recent SAFTAs (South African Film and Television Awards), reaffirming her position in the acting industry.
+Hlubi bagged the “Best Supporting Actress in a Film” award for her role in ‘Dorah’s Peace’, at the recent SAFTAs (South African Film and Television Awards), reaffirming her status in the acting industry.

-By: Staff writer
+By: Blacklight writer

-When Hlubi won at the recent SAFTAS, she proved that she was still shining, after years of keeping a low profile.
-The actress shot to fame with her major role as the HIV positive character, Nandipha Matabane, on Isidingo.
-After leaving the series, she became less frequent on TV, appearing more on local films, such as iNumber Number, How to Steal 2 Million and Avenged.
+Hlubi shot to fame with her major role on primetime television, as the HIV positive character, Nandipha Matabane, on Isidingo.
+After leaving the soapie, she became less frequent on TV, appearing more in local films, such as iNumber Number, How to Steal 2 Million and Avenged.

-But it’s her role on the recent film, Dorah’s Peace that has successfully pushed her back into the lime light.
+But it’s her role in Dorah’s Peace that has successfully pushed her back into the limelight.
 In the film, which was shot in Hillbrow, Hlubi plays a frantic drug addict alongside Khabonina Qubheka.

-Your speech at the SAFTAs was cut short and so I would like to give you the opportunity to finish it?
+Blacklight: Your speech at the SAFTAs was cut short and so I would like to give you the opportunity to finish it?

-What was the first thing that came into mind when they announced your name?
+BL: What was the first thing that came into mind when they announced your name?

-How would you like to use this achievement?
+BL: How would you like to use this achievement?

 Coming into the industry I was also quite naïve because I didn’t know better.
 I blew the money from Isidingo because I thought the opportunity was forever.
 I was lucky because I still managed to have other opportunities after the role ended, but others are not so lucky.
 This is why we have to talk about these experiences so that our kids don’t repeat them.

 People need to understand that this is a business.
 It is a blessing, a privilege and a luxury to be a working actor, anywhere in the world.
-They must learn to embrace their role in the industry and respect and treat their crew with dignity because without them there is no production.
+They must learn to embrace their role in the industry, and respect and treat their crew with dignity because without them there is no production.
 This is a very small industry and so one has to play their cards right.

-Can you tell us about your show, Futures CEO’s, on Cliff central?
+BL: Can you tell us about your show, Futures CEO’s, on Cliff central?

-Hlubi: I am the executive director of an NGO called Future CEO’s and the show is an extension of that.
+H: I am the executive director of an NGO called Future CEO’s, and the show is an extension of that.
 The programme is about inspiring people to be social entrepreneurs because there is a need for that.
 I believe that we need businesses that not only contribute economically but also contribute to our society.
 It’s also about disrupting the systematic control in corporate SA that is making it hard for people to reach their full potential.
-We have to learn to create our legacy.
+We have to learn to create our own legacy.

-What’s next for you now?
+BL: What’s next for you now?

-Hlubi: I have an incredible work ethic and so I want to work more.
+H: I have an incredible work ethic and so I want to work more.
 Asizanga’zokudlala apha eJo’burg, we are here to work.
 I want to keep growing and learning new things in the industry.
 I am also very big on mentorship and so I would love to help young people get the opportunities that I have had.